Code-Institute-Submissions/MS1_Round_the_Bend/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+-   The full-screen hero image code came from the Whiskey Drop project [StackOverflow post](https://stackoverflow.com)

+-   The code for the scrolling wheel animation came from [Codepen](https://codepen.io/snapsnapturtle/pen/KwRzEx)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

 ### Content

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   Inspiration for this site came chiefly from [Motorroutes](https://motorroutes.net/) and [Rever](https://www.rever.co/)

 ### Media

--   All Images were created by the developer.
+-   Hero image was created by the developer.

+-   Image for the "Explore" section on the "Home" page by Will Li on [Unsplash](https://unsplash.com/@willxli?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

+-   Image for the "Connect" section on the "Home" page by Diva Additiya Putra on [Unsplash](https://unsplash.com/@divaap?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

+-   Image for the "Inspire" section on the "Home" page by Sergio on [Unsplash](https://unsplash.com/@sergiolo123?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

+-   Image for the "Routes" page by Blaz Erzetic on [Unsplash](https://unsplash.com/@www_erzetich_com?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor Rohit Sharma for continuous helpful feedback.

+-   Friends and family for feedback and helpful suggestions.

 -   Tutor support at Code Institute for their support.